Poor Dad

 backhoe and grader."
 I took a swig of the bourbon and held back my reply: My father had designed crucial components of NASA's Lunar Lander.

 I looked again at the people around me who were waiting expectantly to hear more about my childhood poverty.
-I saw their stained, threadbare clothes and missing teeth, their scars and lumps and bumps, their ragged, scabbed children and realized we had absolutely no experience of deprivation in common.
+I saw their stained, threadbare clothes and missing teeth, their scars and lumps and bumps, their ragged, scabbed children, and realized we had absolutely no experience of deprivation in common.
 Nothing about them seemed familiar or comparable to my life.

-To this day, when I am involved in negotiations, I find myself being unpredictably helpless or ruthless.
+To this day, when I am involved in corporate media project negotiations, I find myself being unpredictably helpless or ruthless.
 I have a deep-seated aversion to asking people for small amounts of money but can casually negotiate hundreds of thousands of dollars for a film or video project.
 As a result, my life has been an uncomfortable mixture of abundance and self-imposed, short-term “poverty.”

 Years ago, my wife Laura watched me in the throes of money anxiety, ranting and claiming that we were "piss poor."
-She let me exhaust myself before expressing a subtle differentiation so clearly, that I have been able to use its logic to counteract much of my conditioning.
+She let me exhaust myself before expressing a subtle differentiation so clearly that I have been able to use its logic to counteract much of my conditioning.
 "We may be broke right now," she said, "but we'll never be poor.
 Broke is a financial situation; poor is a state of mind."

-Once or twice each month, I gather up our house-hold bills, stuff them in a big manila envelope and send them off to my accountant, who records them and pays them while I take my wife and daughters out to dinner or a movie.
+Once or twice each month, I gather up our household bills, stuff them in a big manila envelope, and send them off to my accountant, who records them and pays them while I take my wife and daughters out to dinner or a movie.

-And I don't mumble and curse and wipe my glasses on my sleeve, because I know that it’s only money.
+And I don't mumble and curse and wipe my glasses on my sleeve because I know that it’s only money.